nenedtm/polynomial-interpolation-with-various-grids/README.md

 - **Gauss-Lobatto Nodes**: non-uniformly distributed, concentrated more heavily at the interval endpoints.
 Reduces Runge's phenomenon and improves accuracy.

-## what will you find in the code?
+## What will you find in the code?

 - Interpolation of user-defined mathematical functions
 - Interpolation of real datasets (example: CO2 emissions)